syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-ASP-NET.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Add below code example to edit an existing PowerPoint file using this library.
-The below code snippet demonstrates accessing a shape from a slide and changing the text within it.
+Step 7: Add below code snippet demonstrates accessing a shape from a slide and changing the text within it.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

 //Gets the first slide from the PowerPoint presentation ISlide slide = pptxDoc.Slides[0];
 //Gets the first shape of the slide
 IShape shape = slide.Shapes[0] as IShape;
 //Change the text of the shape if (shape.TextBody.Text == "Company History")
     shape.TextBody.Text = "Company Profile";